ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Motivating use-cases

 The Privacy Pass protocol was originally developed to provide anonymous authorization of Tor users.
 In particular, the protocol allows clients to reveal authorization tokens that they have been issued without linking the authorization to the actual issuance event.
 This means that the tokens cannot be used to link the browsing patterns of clients that reveal tokens.

-The Privacy Pass protocol has a number of use cases in practice.
-See
+Beyond these uses-cases, the Privacy Pass protocol is used in a number of practical applications.
+See {{DGSTV18}}, {{TrustTokenAPI}},
-{{DGSTV18}}, {{TrustTokenAPI}}, {{PrivateStorage}}, {{OpenPrivacy}}, and
-{{Brave}} for examples.
+{{PrivateStorage}}, {{OpenPrivacy}}, and {{Brave}} for examples.

 ## Anonymity and security guarantees

 Privacy Pass provides anonymity-preserving authorization tokens for clients.
 Throughout this document, we use the terms "anonymous", "anonymous-preserving" and "anonymity" to refer to the core security guarantee of the protocol.
 Informally, this guarantee means that any token issued by a server key and subsequently redeemed is indistinguishable from any other token issued under the same key.

 Privacy Pass also prohibits clients from forging tokens, as otherwise the protocol would have little value as an authorization protocol.
 Informally, this means any client that is issued `N` tokens under a given server key cannot redeem more than `N` valid tokens.

 {{sec-reqs}} elaborates on these protocol anonymity and security requirements.